robinredX/DISSECT/readme.md

 ## Step 3.1 Run explainer

 This runs `GradientExplainer` from python package `shap` (https://shap-lrjball.readthedocs.io/en/latest/generated/shap.GradientExplainer.html).
 This allows to caculate approximated SHAP values to attribute contribution of each gene in computing fractions.
-It should be noted that these are approximations and may not be incorrect.
-Nonetheless, top genes per cell type based on SHAP values should be enriched for specific cell types.
+It should be noted that these are approximations and may not be correct.
+Nevertheless, top genes per cell type based on SHAP values should be enriched for specific cell types.

 Run `python explain.py`